Learning Outcomes

 Exam Warning

-On the MBE, if you see a fact pattern where either defendant’s act alone would have caused the harm, do not use the "but for" test.
-Apply the substantial factor test and consider joint and several liability.
+On the MBE, if you see a fact pattern stating that either defendant’s act alone would have caused the harm, do not use the ordinary “but for” test.
+Apply the substantial factor test, treat each act as an actual cause, and consider joint and several liability.

 Revision Tip

-If the plaintiff cannot prove which of several negligent defendants caused the harm, look for facts supporting alternative liability and burden shifting.
+When the plaintiff cannot prove which of several negligent defendants caused the harm, look for facts indicating that all were negligent, only one caused the harm, causation is genuinely uncertain, and all possible tortfeasors are in the case.
+Those are signals for alternative liability and burden shifting—not for dismissing the claim.

 Key Point Checklist